 PREPARING FOR CLASS

 All faculty must provide a syllabus at the start of each course.
 Your syllabus must be sent to your academic unit as soon as possible after you know your teaching schedule so that it may be reviewed and, in most cases, posted to the College website for students to access.
-While NU Online provides a generic syllabus template (download) you should check with your academic unit for any specific syllabus requirements.
+Download the standard CPS class syllabus templates below, and check with your academic unit for any additional program specific requirements or text:

-Important Note: All syllabi must be received at least two weeks before class registration opens for students (see registration dates on calendar).
+Important Note: All syllabi must be received at least two weeks before class registration opens for students (see registration dates on the university’s academic calendar).

 Textbook adoptions should be submitted through the NU Bookstore website.
 Some classes have a “uniform textbook adoption,” meaning the textbook(s) have been predetermined and all sections of that class must use the same textbook(s).
 You should check with your academic unit to see if a class you will be teaching has a uniform textbook adoption.